 If we decide the complaint doesn't raise issues warranting further investigation, we'll close the complaint and publish a record of this in our Broadcast and on-demand bulletin.
 The bulletin is published every fortnight and you can find it here.

 An investigation is a formal process which can take some time depending on the complexity of the issues involved.

 Ofcom can also launch investigations in the absence of a complaint.

-We publish the results of our investigations in our Broadcast and on-demand bulletins.
+We publish the results of our investigations in our Broadcast and On Demand Bulletin.
 We might judge that an issue is in breach, resolved or not in breach of our rules.
-You can explore the archive of Broadcast and on-demand bulletins here.
+You can explore the archive of Broadcast and On Demand Bulletins.

-We hold these decisions on broadcasters' compliance records.
-If a broadcaster breaks the rules repeatedly, or in a way we consider to be serious, Ofcom has the legal powers to impose sanctions on them.
+We hold these decisions on service providers’ compliance records.
+If a service provider breaks the rules repeatedly, or in a way we consider to be serious, Ofcom has the legal powers to impose sanctions on them.
 Possible sanctions include a substantial fine or suspending an on demand programme service.
-You can read our previous Sanctions Decisions here.
+Read our previous Sanctions Decisions.